richtong/Roo-Code-Docs/docs/roo-code-cloud/what-is-roo-code-cloud.md

 ### 🔗 Seamless Integration
 Connect your Roo Code extension directly to the cloud with simple authentication through GitHub, Google, or email.
 No complex setup required.

-### 📚 Persistent Task History
+### 📚 Online Task History
-Your conversations and tasks are automatically synced to the cloud, ensuring you never lose important work.
-Access your complete development history from any device.
+Your conversations and tasks are automatically synced to the cloud for easy access.
+View your complete development history from any device through the web dashboard.

 ### 🚀 Task Sharing
 Share individual tasks with colleagues, collaborators, or the community through secure, expiring links.
 Perfect for: